 However, Bohr's meaning is both profound and surprising.
-It refers to what is, from the standpoint of philosophy, the most radical innovation wrought by the replacement of classical mechanics to quantum mechanics.
+It refers to what is, from a philosophical standpoint, the most radical innovation wrought by the replacement of classical mechanics by quantum mechanics.
 It concerns an important change in the role of the human being as "actor" that goes far beyond anything that classical mechanics can allow.

-The huge disparity between classical mechanics and quantum mechanics is heralded by the fact that classical dynamics is specified by one single physical process, which never acknowledges the existence of our psychologically described thoughts and feelings, whereas quantum dynamics involves four processes, which are described in a combination of the languages of mathematics and psychology.
-These four process impact in different ways upon the human being.
+The huge disparity between classical mechanics and quantum mechanics is connected to the fact that classical dynamics is specified by one single physical process, whereas quantum dynamics involves four different processes.
+These four processes impact in different ways upon a human being.
 To understand the nature and role of human beings in a world governed by quantum laws one must understand the nature of these four processes.

-John von Neumann, in his rigorous formulation of quantum mechanics, gave the names "Process 1" and "Process 2" to two of these processes.
+John von Neumann, in his rigorous formulation of quantum mechanics, gave the names "Process 1" and "Process 2" to two of these four processes.

-"Process 2" is the quantum mechanical counterpart of the single dynamical process of classical mechanics.
-This Process 2, like its classical counterpart, is strictly deterministic.
-And in relativistic quantum field theory this Process 2 is also local: it involves mathematical properties assigned to points in space at instants of time, and the causal rules are microscopic: they connect localized properties to neighboring localized properties.

-However, this "Process 2" incorporates Heisenberg uncertainties..
-Consequently, it generates, in the brain of each person, a physical state that corresponds not to one single stream of consciousness---of the kind each of us actually experiences---but to a continuous "smear" of possible streams of conscious experiences.
+"Process 2" is the analog in quantum mechanics of the single dynamical process of classical mechanics.
+Like its classical counterpart, "Process 2" is continuous, and strictly deterministic.
+However, "Process 2" incorporates the famous Heisenberg uncertainties.
+Consequently, it generates, in the brain of each person, a physical state that corresponds not to one single stream of consciousness, but to a continuous "smear" of possible streams of consciousness.

-The central interpretational problem in quantum theory is therefore this: How are these continuous smears of possible streams of consciousness reduced to the streams of consciousness that we actually experiences?
+The central problem in quantum theory is therefore this: How is this continuous smear of possible streams of consciousness reduced to the one that a person actually experiences?

-Orthodox quantum theory achieves this reduction by introducing into the physically described Process 2 evolution three other kinds of processes.
+Orthodox quantum theory achieves this reduction by introducing three other kinds of processes.

 The first other kind of process is called by von Neumann a "Process 1" intervention.
-Each actually occurring Process 1 intervention is a probing action described in purely physical terms.
+The Process 1 interventions are probing actions, and they are described in purely physical terms.

-However, and this is the key point, orthodox quantum theory gives neither a physical cause nor a statistical probability for a Process 1 intervention to occur.
-In particular, these interventions are not determined by the deterministic, physically described Process 2.
+However, and this is the key point, orthodox quantum theory gives neither a physical cause, nor a statistical probability, for a Process 1 intervention to occur.

-According to Bohr and Heisenberg, and in actual scientific practice, the choice of which Process 1 action occurs, and when it occurs, is specified by a "free choice on the part of the experimenter".
-I shall call this "free choice on the part of the experimenter" by the name "Process 4".
+According to Bohr and Heisenberg, and in actual scientific practice, the choice of which probing action actually occurs, and when it occurs, is specified by a "free choice on the part of the experimenter".
+I call this "free choice on the part of the experimenter" by the name "Process 4".

-Finally, there is the kind of process that Dirac calls "a choice on the part of nature".
+Finally, there is the process that Dirac calls "a choice on the part of nature".
 It is a selection of some particular outcome of the freely chosen Process 1 probing action.
-This choice is called "Process 3", and it is a random choice.
+This act of choosing is called "Process 3"; and it is a random choice.